|Nutritional Guidelines (per serving)|

 - 1 1/4 cups orange juice

 - 1 teaspoon salt

 - Optional: 1/2 teaspoon fresh thyme leaves (or about 1/8 teaspoon dried leaf thyme)

 - Optional: parsley or cilantro, for garnish (chopped)

 Melt the butter in a heavy saucepan over medium heat; add the celery and shallots.
 Cook until the shallot is tender, stirring frequently.
 Do not brown.

 Add the orange juice, water, orange zest, salt, and thyme, if using.
 Bring to a boil and then slowly add the rice, stirring constantly.

 Cover the pan and reduce the heat to low; simmer for 20 minutes.
 Leave the cover on and let the rice stand for 5 minutes.
 Fluff with a fork and serve.

-- Should you rinse your rice?
-While rinsing isn't absolutely necessary, it does make a difference.
+- While rinsing your rice isn't absolutely necessary, it does make a difference.
 By rinsing the starches off the grains, you avoid gumminess and your rice is less likely to stick together.
 Talc is still used in the milling process in some countries.
 If your rice is imported, you should rinse it.

-- How to rinse rice: Pour the rice into a bowl and cover it with cold water.
+- To rinse, pour the rice into a bowl and cover it with cold water.
 Swish it with your hand and then strain it through a mesh strainer.
 Repeat the rinsing until the water looks clear.

-- What is the best orange for juicing?
-Navel oranges are sweet and great for eating, but Valencia oranges are juicier and stay sweeter longer.
+- Navel oranges are sweet and great for eating, but Valencia oranges are juicier and stay sweeter longer—perfect for this recipe.